This post was most recently updated on February 17th, 2024

 Plan your first travel

 In early July 2022, I and my friend randomly talked about the future and suddenly the idea to have our first travel is pop up!
-We started by picking our destination, planning the itinerary, the budget, accommodation, etc. We plan to travel in the second half of 2023.
+We started by picking our destination, planning the itinerary, the budget, accommodation, etc. We plan to travel in the early 2024.
 This would be our first abroad travel and I feel so excited about that!

 Invest in your health